onedr0p/cluster-template/README.md

 task packer:build
 ```

+### 🖥 Create Proxmox VMs

+Using Terraform to create Proxmox virtual machines to be used for the Kubernetes cluster.

 ### ⚡ Preparing Ubuntu with Ansible

 📍 Here we will be running a Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.